diego-conti/ratatoskr/README.md

 ### <a name="alternativeprograms">Alternative programs and code reuse</a>

 In situations where one has different programs which share some of the code or functionality, it may be practical to collect all code in a single directory, and treat the whole as an individual program (though of course code interdependence should be kept to a minimum, in order not to hamper code development and maintenance).
-This is the approach of the `ratatoskr/ratatoskr` executable, which performs some unrelated tasks, among which the user chooses by indicating the appropriate command-line parameter.
+This is the approach of the executable `ratatoskr/ratatoskr`, which performs some unrelated tasks, among which the user chooses by indicating the appropriate command-line parameter.

 To achieve this, replace

-	auto program = make_program_description("my program", "program purpose", ...);
+	auto program = make_program_description("my program", ...);
 	program.run(argc,argv);

 with

-	auto program1 = make_program_description(...);
+	auto program1 = make_program_description("program1", ...);
-	auto program2 = make_program_description(...);
+	auto program2 = make_program_description("program2", ...);
 		...

-	auto programs = alternative_program_descriptions(program1, program2,...);
+	auto programs = alternative_program_descriptions(program1, program2, ...);
 	programs.run(argc,argv);

 Running the executable without parameters has then the effect of printing a list of available programs.
-To run a specific program, pass the program name as the first command-line parameter (no leading '--'), e.g.
+To run a specific program, pass the program name as the first command-line parameter (with no leading `--`), e.g.

-	$./a.out program1
+	$./a.out program1 --options...

+### Creating more directives

+In order to create new directives, one can use the convenience function `generic_converter`.
+It is used as follows:

+	generic_converter(&Parameters::p, converter, &Parameters::other_parameters...)
+where

+- `p` is the parameter that is being populated by this directory, call its type `T`
+- `converter` is a callable object with signature

+		T converter(const string& cmdline_parameter, other_parameters...)

+which converts the string argument passed on the command line `cmdline_parameter` into an object of type `T`, optionally using other members of the `Parameters` object.

+- `other_parameters` is a sequence of zero or more pointers to members of `Parameters`.
+The corresponding elements of the `Parameters` object are passed as arguments to the `converter`.

+It is also possible to create directives for parameters that are specified on the command line without an argument (like `--latex`).
+Such directives are created invoking

+	generic_option(&Parameters::p, initializer, &Parameters::other_parameters...)

+where
+- `p` is the parameter that is being populated by this directory, call its type `T`
+- `initializer` is a callable object with signature

+	T initializer(other_parameters...)

+which initializes the parameter `Parameters::p`, optionally using other members of the `Parameters` object.

+- `other_parameters` is a sequence of zero or more pointers to members of `Parameters`.
+The corresponding elements of the `Parameters` object are passed as arguments to the `converter`.